These systems will transform how the Army fights and wins in the multi-domain battlespace.

-“Future Vertical Lift is a fundamental pillar in the Army’s modernization strategy and its efforts to ensure they’re combat ready across all domains – air, land, sea, cyber and space,” said Barbara Borgonovi, vice president of Intelligence Surveillance and Reconnaissance Systems at Raytheon Intelligence & Space, a Raytheon Technologies business.
+“Future Vertical Lift is a fundamental pillar in the Army’s modernization strategy and its efforts to ensure they’re combat ready across all domains – air, land, sea, cyber and space,” said Denis Donohue, President of Surveillance & Network Systems at Raytheon Intelligence & Space, a Raytheon Technologies business.
 “We’re working to provide those advanced capabilities to deliver vertical lift dominance in the future battlespace against complex threats.”

 One of the new aircraft, Future Attack Reconnaissance Aircraft, will fill the gap left by the retirement of the Kiowa Warrior helicopter, while another, the Future Long Range Assault Aircraft, will replace the Black Hawk helicopter.
 Both are expected to become operational in the early 2030s.

 “The decisions the Army makes in the next few years will lay the foundation for the next 30 to 60 years,” said Mark Sims, senior director of business development and strategy and Future Vertical Lift Campaign lead for Raytheon Intelligence & Space.
 “These innovative, brand new aircraft will have greater speed and range.
 Advanced sensors and mission systems will help the Army get to the combat zone faster and achieve its target objectives further out by decreasing operator workload, increasing survivability and lethality, all while reducing size, weight, power, and cooling requirements.

 Five RI&S capabilities that could equip FVL to operate in the new battlespace include: